cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-0.md

 name: lab-environment
 # Lab Environment
 * This workshop uses a CloudBees CI cluster, an enterprise version of Jenkins, running on the Google Kubernetes Engine (GKE)
   * Each attendee will have their own Jenkins instance provisioned as if you were a team.
-We refer to these as a ***managed controller*** since they are dynamical provisioned on Kubernetes and their full lifecycle is **managed** by the CloudBees CI Operations Center.
+We refer to these as a ***managed controller*** since they are dynamically provisioned on Kubernetes and their full lifecycle is **managed** by the CloudBees CI Operations Center.
-* All the instructions for the labs and these slides are publicly available
+* All the instructions for the labs and these slides are publicly available.
-* Attendees will be using their own GitHub accounts
+* Attendees will be using their own GitHub accounts.
 * **IMPORTANT:** If you haven't already completed the *Pre-Workshop Setup* then do so here: https://cloudbees-ci.labs.cb-sa.io/getting-started/pre-workshop-setup/